bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 What made this route attractive was the likelihood of using trails.
 Taking the east approach trail for the East End of Wendell, we could reach Old Fort Creek.
 From there I hoped to follow a trail to the col between Association Peak and Association Hill.
 (On the Association Hill trip I had spotted a trail on the col but didn't know where it led.)
 From the col we would work our way around to the north slope and hopefully make our ascent.

 We picked a sunny but hot day.
-Normally I abhor a long approach in trees, but on this trip, a tree canopy would provide relief from the sun.
+Normally I abhor a long approach in trees, but on this trip, a tree canopy provided relief from the sun.
 The heat was just one of the problems that concerned us.
 Soon after starting, we found that the boundary cutline was under several inches of water, and we were forced to give the area a wide berth.
 By the time we reached the top of the east end of Yamnuska, our circuitous, bushwhacking route took 30 minutes longer than if we had hiked up the cutline when it was dry.
 Nor did it help that we battled hordes of mosquitoes.

 Hot, tired, and mosquito-bitten, I wondered if we should contemplate a less ambitious trip.
 But we found cooler air as we descended the other side of Yamnuska's east end, and our quick descent kept the mosquitoes at bay.
 After gaining and losing elevation going over the east ends of Wendell and Yamnuska, we reached Old Fort Creek.

-After crossing the creek, we spent several minutes looking for a trail near the drainage that runs down from the col. We had no luck and rather than waste any more time searching, we went up the slope left of the drainage.
+After crossing the creek, we spent several minutes looking for a trail near the drainage running down from the col. We had no luck and rather than waste more time searching, we went up the slope left of the drainage.
 It was pleasant at first, a grassy slope with spaced trees.
 Higher up, though, we encountered dense vegetation and were forced to cross the drainage.
 That's when we found the trail!
 It was a horse trail, but quite good.
 We followed the trail to the col.

 When the trees thinned along the trail, we again became concerned about the heat.
 It was 30° in the shade and insufferable in the sun.
 Our pace slowed, and whenever we came to a lone tree by the trail we rested briefly in its shade.
 It didn't seem likely we could get far in this heat, but I was determined to see the backside of the mountain before turning around.

 From the col, we started up Association Peak.
 After ascending straight up to avoid the trees on our right, we started traversing to the backside of the mountain.
 Because of the curvature of the slope, our view was limited.
-We didn't know that we could've scrambled up the broken cliff band above us, but without prior knowledge as to what lay ahead, it seemed prudent to keep low rather than risk getting turned back because of unseen cliffs.
+We didn't know that we could've scrambled up the broken cliff band above us, but without knowing what lay ahead, it seemed prudent to keep low rather than risk getting turned back because of unseen cliffs.
 We went around the corner first to check the north slope to see if and how we could ascend.

 We found an impressive sight: a rubbly slope bisected by a long cliff band.
-But above it, an gentle ridge led to the summit.
+But above it, a gentle ridge led to the summit.
 More importantly, we could gain that ridge using a break in the cliff band.
 But to reach it, we had to traverse ankle-breaking talus.

 It was cooler on the backside of the mountain, so heat exhaustion was no longer a concern.
 But now Dinah began to have trouble with her left foot, her Achilles tendon.
 It had bothered her when we did Victoria Ridge two weeks ago, and now 200 m below the summit of Association, it was bothering her again.
 Walking wasn't a problem, but scrambling up – pushing off with her foot – was painful.